 Following his leadership service in Wycliffe Canada, Wycliffe International appointed Jack as CEO of Wycliffe Caribbean for a term of three years, focusing on a half a dozen English speaking nations.
 He and Jo travelled extensively throughout the Caribbean, speaking in numerous churches and other venues.
 Jack built a team of trained recruiters and promoters in every major population centre and developed partnership agreements with many denominations and independent churches in the Caribbean.
 Before leaving, Jack recruited, trained, and oriented a Jamaican executive as his successor.

 Jack is a prolific reader, having read thousands of books since leaving college.
 He considers himself a convinced book pusher.
 During each furlough, he took a wide variety of university or community college courses ranging from cultural anthropology and personnel management to business and photography.
 He has written a weekly e-mail column or blog for the past seventeen years.
-He has published four books—A Poke in the Ribs, A Kick in the Pants, A Bonk on the Head, and A Tickle in the Funny Bone—which are collections of his best columns.
+He has published six books—A Poke in the Ribs, A Kick in the Pants, A Bonk on the Head, and A Tickle in the Funny Bone—which are collections of his best columns.
 The Why & How of Bible Translation, which is also compiled of a columns dealing with four aspects of Bible translation.
 The Misadventures of Hansje: the Boy who Kept his Guardian Angel Busy, is the first volume of Jack’s autobiography.
 The thirty-seven stories are written for children and cover Jack’s first twelve years living in Holland under Nazi occupation and the years following.
-He is currently writing his auto-biography.
+He is currently writing the second volume of his auto-biography.